Microsoft Security Essentials vs Avira vs avast! vs AVG: Best free anti-virus/anti-malware program for Windows [3rd Edition]

-Without a doubt one of the most popular questions I am asked is “which security software should I use for my computer?”
-Often times the person asking me the question is looking for a free security solution as opposed to a paid one.
-To address this question, I have already created a post on best security software.
-However, now – in this article – I am going to directly address the issue of “should I use Avira, avast!, or AVG?”
-Of course there are many other free anti-virus/anti-malware software.
-However, I feel these three are the most popular and most commonly inquired about, hence why I picked them.
+Here on dotTech, without a doubt one of the most popular questions we are asked is “which anti-virus should I use for my computer — what is the best anti-virus for Windows”?
+Often times the person asking is looking for a free security solution as opposed to a paid one.
+To address this question, we have created this review of best free anti-virus program for Windows and are going to directly address the issue of: what is the best free anti-virus program for Windows?

 This review is part of our Best Free Windows Software section.
 Check out more articles on the best free Windows programs from here.